Creating TV and Film Hairstyles for Background Actors

 For most projects, you'll likely be asked to arrive for work with your hair already styled.
 All the information you need to prepare for set will be included in your booking details.
 Depending on the production and your role, you may be given detailed instructions for a specific hairstyle or may have more room to create your own.
 Remember, it's always easier to add than remove.
 If you're not sure how far to take a look, it's best to style your hair conservatively based on your details, then finish your look with guidance from the hair department.

 Need inspiration?
 If you're working on a TV show that's aired episodes, looking at the styles of the principal and Background Actors can help give you ideas on the show's general look.
-Also keep in mind that two shows set during the same time and in the same city, like FBI and The Equalizer that both take place in modern day New York, can have different overall looks, so don't assume a hairstyle that worked on one show will automatically work for the other.
+Also keep in mind that two shows set during the same time and in the same city, like FBI and Law & Order that both take place in modern day New York, can have different overall looks, so don't assume a hairstyle that worked on one show will automatically work for the other.
 Always read your details fully and carefully each time you're booked to ensure you're creating the right look for that role.

 If you need help creating a style, YouTube is a great resource to find tutorial videos for different styles, time periods, and hair types.